henrywoo/kazam/README.rst

 Debugging & reporting problems
 ========================================================

 If you encounter a bug or any kind of unexpected behavior please try to reproduce it while you run Kazam from standard terminal with --debug option.
-Use Launchpad to report bugs (https://github.com/henrywoo/kazam/issues) and include generated output.
+Please report bugs at (https://github.com/henrywoo/kazam/issues) and include generated output.

 ----